WATCH NOW: Vista Trend fire near Gering damages 3,600 acres, at 80% containment

 Gering Fire Chief Nathan Flowers said that an estimated 3,600 acres from Robidoux Road to Derringer Road were burned.
-The fire is considered to be 80% contained as of 5 p.m. on Friday.
+The fire was considered to be 80% contained as of 5 p.m. on Friday.

 Crews from more than a dozen fire departments from throughout the Panhandle were among the departments have responded and provided aid during the fire.

-He said firefighters are using mechanical containment lines, which is using graders and dozers to create lines where firefighters can’t be put in, and then using direct lines, or firefighters directly suppressing flames.
+Flowers said firefighters were using mechanical containment lines, which is using graders and dozers to create lines where firefighters can’t be put in, and then using direct lines, or firefighters directly suppressing flames.
 In other parts, they are using aerial application, or Single Engine Air Tankers, to drop retardant to keep the fire from “slopping down the ridge.”

-SEAT planes are stationed in Chadron or Valentine during the summer and Banner County Fire Chief said the process to request the plane is actually fairly simple, which has been beneficial to area fire departments as this week’s fire is the fourth larger fire that crews have faces this year.
+SEAT planes are stationed in Chadron or Valentine during the summer, and Banner County Fire Chief Tim Grubbs said the process to request the plane is actually fairly simple, which has been beneficial to area fire departments as this week’s fire is the fourth larger fire that crews have faces this year.
 Two additional SEAT planes out of Rapid City, as well as airplanes and helicopters with the Nebraska National Guard, are also available resources.
-Helicopters from the Nebraska National Guard helicopter were expected Saturday.
-Firefighters will remain in the area overnight and Saturday to monitor the fire.
+Helicopters from the Nebraska National Guard were expected Saturday.
+Firefighters remained in the area overnight and Saturday to monitor the fire.

 The fire has crossed into multiple fire districts, resulting in it being managed by Unified Command between Gering, Lyman and Mitchell Fire departments.
-The priority part of the fire is the north and east portion as it is currently impacting residents along Derringer Road, Flowers said.
+The priority part of the fire was the north and east portion as it was impacting residents along Derringer Road, Flowers said.
 The residents were allowed to return to their homes at 6 p.m. on Friday.

 “The majority of it (the fire) is in the grass,” he said of the fire activity Friday.
 In anticipation of wind activity, he said fire crews focused on a downwind corner of the fire to make sure that it was sealed up “as best as we could.”
 Grubbs was also among persons who flew over the fire scene Friday morning, looking for areas that had smoke activity to aid in mapping out areas that had activity that needed to be addressed.